Chris-hughes10/pytorch-accelerated/docs/index.rst

 - Users who like, and are comfortable with, selecting and creating their own models, loss functions, optimizers and datasets.
 - Users who value a simple and streamlined feature set, where the behaviour is easy to debug, understand, and reason about!

-Why shouldn't I use pytorch-accelerated?
+When shouldn't I use pytorch-accelerated?
 ---------------------------------------------

 - If you are looking for an end-to-end solution, encompassing everything from loading data to inference,